Stafari21/stafari21.github.io/README.md

       }
     }

-    /* Hover effect for the "Watch Demo" button */ .btn-primary:hover {
+    /* Hover effect for the "Learn More" button */ .btn-primary:hover {
       background-color: #0056b3;
       color: white;